-This program was established to provide a criminal justice program focusing on law enforcement that is affordable, accessible and responsive to the changing needs of law enforcement and the community at large.
+This program to provides a criminal justice on law enforcement that is affordable, accessible and responsive to the changing needs of law enforcement and the community at large.

-- We are dedicated to offering Applied Science and Associate of Arts degrees that prepare students for careers in law enforcement and other criminal justice paths.
+- Applied Science and Associate of Arts degrees that prepare students for careers in law enforcement and other criminal justice paths.

-- We work to help students achieve personal and professional objectives by providing support services with a strong emphasis on academic advisement, learning resources, assessment, career planning and placement, and co-curricular activities.
+- Students achievement personal and professional objectives with a strong emphasis on academic advisement, learning resources, assessment, career planning and placement, and co-curricular activities.